 CASCADE

-CASCADE – Community Areas of Sustainable Care And Dementia Excellence in europe – is part of the Interreg VA 2Seas programme and will run from 2017 to 2023.
+CASCADE – Community Areas of Sustainable Care And Dementia Excellence in Europe – was part of the Interreg VA 2Seas programme and ran from 2017 to 2023.

-It is part-funded by the European Regional Development Fund and involves partners from the UK, The Netherlands, Belgium and France (see below for partner details).
+It was part-funded by the European Regional Development Fund and involved partners from the UK, The Netherlands, Belgium and France (see below for partner details).

 Total project value: 12,573,153.15 euros